nbudin/stranger-ways-gatsby/src/music/the-war-that-cannot-be-won.md

 </p>

 <p style="color: #066; margin-left: 60px">
-Tom, if you're thinking that which I suspect you’re thinking <br/>
+Tom, if you really want to stop the coming bloodshed<br/>
-Then maybe there’s a way, but such a cost <br/>
+Then we could close the rift, but at a cost<br/>
-Tom, if you're asking that which I suspect you’re asking <br/>
+I think I know a way to separate our worlds forever<br/>
-The power must arise from something lost
+But its power must arise from human loss
 </p>

 <p style="color: #606; margin-left: 60px">
 Your queen could throw away a hundred thousand of my people <br/>
 But for her that would be no sacrifice <br/>
-The willing death of just one human holds more power <br/>
+The willing death of just one tiny human holds more power <br/>
 Than the slaughter she would use to pay the price
 </p>

 <p>
 <span style="color: #066">
-Two ancient enemies that met in the wood <br/>
+Two ancient enemies that met in the wood<br/>
 And found their fates woven together<br/>
 </span>
 <span style="color: #606">
-Until today I only cared for myself <br/>
+Until today I only cared for myself<br/>
 So we can do your queen one better
 </span>
 </p>

 <p style="margin-left: 30px">
 <span style="color: #606">
-Never thought that a friend would deliver my end <br/>
+Never thought that a friend would deliver my end<br/>
 </span>
 <span style="color: #066">
-My virtue the death of my conscience <br/>
+My virtue the death of my conscience<br/>
 </span>
 <span style="color: #006">
-We must give human life to the will of the knife <br/>
+We must give human life to the will of the knife<br/>
 </span>
 <span style="color: #066">
 To save us from the war that cannot